Saint-Gilles, Belgium: Sports

-Saint-Gilles has a football club called Royal Union Saint Gilloise, which had its prime years in the 1930s.
+Saint-Gilles has a football club called Royale Union Saint-Gilloise, which had its prime years in the 1930s.
 On 13 March 2021, after defeating local rivals R.W.D.
 Molenbeek, Union was promoted back to the Belgian First Division A, marking its first appearance in top-flight football in 48 years.
-On 25 May 2025, Union won the Belgian League title for the first time in 90 years.
+In May 2025, Union won the Belgian League title for the first time in 90 years.
+Its home ground is the Joseph Marien Stadium, located in Duden Park in Forest.